goel261/Real-Time-Criminal-Face-Detection/README.md

 **2. Read a video stream using opencv**

 **3. Extract faces out of it.**
+    This is done using Cascade Classifier.

 **4. Use knn to find the prediction of face (int)**
+    KNN is used to find the label with maximum frequency after sorting the labels according to their frequency.

 **5. Map the predicted id to name of the user**

 **6. Display the predictions on the screen - bounding box and name**
+    Face section is drawn around the detected face and below which name and crime of the person is given.